Introducing EGAP’s Priority Themes

 Building from the framework established by the four thematic areas, each area’s steering committee (with input from the larger EGAP network) has identified a specific research program to further focus research priorities.
 Each of these programs–which we’ll refer to henceforth as “Priority Themes”–will serve as a focal point for bringing members whose work and/or research relates to the topic together, in order to discuss issues and questions at the forefront of the field and contribute to a concrete research agenda.
 The co-chairs and steering committees will (1) define and pursue possible collaborative research initiatives such as Metaketas, (2) organize seminar series focusing on intervention research and examples of practitioner-academic collaboration in testing interventions, (3) oversee small grants for formative or exploratory research, and (4) build out a network of practitioners and researchers on the respective themes.

 While we remain in the early steps of convening each theme’s co-chairs and steering committee, we are excited to announce the Priority Themes below.
 These descriptions provide a first step at defining the broad parameters for each Priority Theme.
 Through collaboration with the steering committees, regional hubs, and the broader EGAP network, we will develop more concrete research agendas within each theme over the coming months.
-As the themes are developed further, check our website for concept notes that will lay out each theme’s research agenda in greater detail, along with EGAP events that advance those agendas.
+As the themes are developed further, check the Priority Themes webpage for concept notes that will lay out each theme’s research agenda in greater detail, along with EGAP events that advance those agendas.

-The Urban Violence and Policing research area focuses on promoting citizen security while curbing abuses of power by state-backed security agents in countries around the world.
-This research area will study innovations in police force reform, incorporating non-state actors in promoting security, and inclusive governance arrangements for public safety.
+The Crime Reduction and Police Accountability research area focuses on promoting citizen security and reducing crime while curbing abuses of power by state-backed law enforcement agents and the criminal justice system in countries around the world.
+This research area will study innovations in police and criminal justice reform, incorporating state and non-state actors in promoting security, and inclusive governance arrangements for public safety.
 The research area builds on EGAP’s four year (2016-2020) Metaketa round on community based policing.
 Potential new areas of research focus include:

-changes in recruitment, training and counseling of officers and state-backed security agents;
+- changes in recruitment, training and counseling of officers and law enforcement officials;

 Displacement, Migration, & Integration (Mitigation of Societal Conflict Theme)